matrix-org/matrix-rust-sdk/UPGRADING-0.5-to-0.6.md

 ### Further changes

+ - [`MessageOptions`][message options] has been upated to Matrix 1.3 by making the `from` parameter optional (and function signatures have been updated, too).
+You can now request the server sends you messages from the first one you are allowed to have received.
  - `client.user_id()` is not a `future` anymore.
 Remove any `.await` you had behind it.
  - `verified()`, `blacklisted()` and `deleted()` on `matrix_sdk::encryption::identities::Device` have been renamed with a `is_` prefix.
  - `verified()` on `matrix_sdk::encryption::identities::UserIdentity`, too has been prefixed with `is_` and thus is onw called `is_verified()`.
+ - The top-level crypto and state-store types of Indexeddb and Sled have been renamed to unique types>
+ - `state_store` and `crypto_store` do not need to be boxed anymore when passed to the [`StoreConfig`][store config]
+ - Indexeddb's `SerializationError` is now `IndexedDBStoreError`
+ - Javascript specific features are now behind the `js` feature-gate
+ - The new experimental next generation of sync ("sliding sync"), with a totally revamped api, can be found behind the optional `sliding-sync`-feature-gate

 ## Quick Troubleshooting